CRASAR/BlurPII/README.md

 ***

 Initial setup of this repository can be performed by simply running the `setup.sh` script.
+You will need python and pip installed.
+I suggest using anaconda for environment management.
 Here is the sample usage.
 ```
 ./setup.sh
 ```